Offorensics/Wordlist-Generator/README.md

 `python wlgenerator.py <your_inputfile> <your_outputfile>`

-Outcome may look something like this
+Output may look something like this

 ![wlgenerators output](img/totalvariations.png)